Updated Natural Language Processing Class 10

 Some of the applications of Natural Language Processing which are used in the real-life scenario:

-2. Sentiment Analysis: The goal of sentiment analysis is to identify sentiment among several posts.
-Companies use Natural Language Processing applications, such as sentiment analysis, to identify opinion and sentiment online to help them understand what customers think about their products and services.
+5. Sentiment Analysis: Sentiment Analysis is a tool to express an opinion, whether the underlying sentiment is positive, negative, or neutral..
+Companies use sentiment analysis, to identify opinion and sentiment online to help them understand what customers think about their products and services.

 Mitsuku Bot